Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: S upplementary N ote 1: Supplementary Note Single crystal growth and magnetic phase diagram

-Antiferromagnetic (AFM) long-range order in YbAgGe is established below $T_N$ = 0.68 K with a propagation vector $q$ = (1/3,~0,~1/3) \cite{Larsen2021}.
-A magnetic field applied in the Kagome plane triggers a series of metamagnetic transitions to other magnetic states with different periodicity as shown in Fig. \ref{fig:phasediag}.
-Above $\mu_0H\approx$ 7 T ($H\parallel$ [1, -1, 0]) these modulations vanish, so that eventually only an induced FM component remains.
+Macroscopic heat capacity and electrical resistivity measurements have found evidence for magnetic correlations below $T_{SR}$ $\approx$ 2 K at zero magnetic field \cite{Budko2004,Morosan2004}.
+These correlations are signified by a broad response as a function of temperature which is maximal at 0.8 K, and has been used in the past to identify the phase boundary of these correlations in $HT$-phase diagrams.
+In the main manuscript we show that the temperature region $T_N$ $<$ $T_{SR}$ is associated with short-range order with the propagation vector (0,~0,~{\third}) that is correlated mainly along the $c$-axis.
+Antiferromagnetic (AFM) long-range order in YbAgGe is established below $T_N$ = 0.68 K with a propagation vector $q$ = ({\third},~0,~{\third}) \cite{Larsen2021}.
+A magnetic field applied in the Kagome plane triggers a series of metamagnetic transitions to other magnetic states with different periodicity as shown in Suppl.
+Fig. \ref{fig:phasediag}.
+Above $\mu_0H\approx$ 7 T ($H\parallel$ [1, -1, 0]) these modulations vanish, so that eventually only an induced ferromagnetic (FM) component remains.
 We mention that previous macroscopic studies revealed additional correlated signatures in the $HT$-phase diagram of YbAgGe \cite{Schmiedeshoff2011}.